BenMakesGames/WpfNoXamlProofOfConcept/README.md

 ## What

-WpfNoXamlProofOfConcept uses C# Source Generation - https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - to create code-based WPF from a custom XML format.
+WpfNoXamlProofOfConcept uses [C# Source Generation](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to create a kind of virtual DOM from a custom XML view format.
+This virtual DOM is used to render the UI, by building WPF components programatically.
+(There are code samples, and a GIF of the resulting application, below.)

-It follows a component-based paradigm more similar to Blazor, Angular, or React.
+It follows a component-based paradigm more similar to [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor), [Angular](https://angular.io/), or [React](https://reactjs.org/).

-The custom XML format allows inline `forEach` loops, `if` blocks, and C# expressions for labels and text values.
+The custom XML format allows inline `forEach` loops, `if` blocks, and C# expressions for property values.
+(Don't write a value converter when a simple ternary operator will do!)

-It's currently SUPER-limited, put together in less than 8 hours.
+It's currently SUPER-limited, put together in about 8 hours.

 ## Why

 Coming from a web fullstack background, I've been very disappointed with Windows desktop development.
-XAML is old, and clunky, and the MVVM implementation people use with it is ill-suited to dependency injection.
+XAML is old, and clunky, and the MVVM implementation it forces is ill-suited to dependency injection.

-Blazor Desktop and React Native Windows both look super-cool, but I'm required to use WPF for my particular application, so those solutions aren't available to me.
-If _you_ can use Blazor Desktop or RNW, you probably should, instead of this.
+## Why Not

+You should not use WpfNoXamlProofOfConcept for a production application.
+Use [React Native for Windows](https://microsoft.github.io/react-native-windows/), instead.

 ## Features